alexanderbird/test-your-git-plugin/README.md

   it('switches mixed case', {
     plugin: gulpSwapCase(),
-    input: `
-      some lower SOME UPPER
+    input: 'some lower SOME UPPER',
-    `,
-    output: `
-      SOME LOWER some upper
+    output: 'SOME LOWER some upper'
-    `
   })

   it('forces all to uppercase if allUpper: true is given in options', {
     plugin: gulpSwapCase({ allUpper: true }),
-    input: `
-      some lower SOME UPPER
+    input: 'some lower SOME UPPER',
-    `,
-    output: `
-      SOME LOWER SOME UPPER
+    output: 'SOME LOWER SOME UPPER'
-    `
   });

+  it('does something that I haven\'t written a test for yet', {
+    pending: 'waiting on X'
+    // or, `pending: true` will work too
+  });

+  it('errors in a given situation', {
+    plugin: gulpSwapCase(),
+    input: 'whatever',
+    error: 'Can\'t change case when text is exactly `whatever`' });
 });
 ```